StackVista/stackstate-docs/setup/otel/troubleshooting.md

 1. Check the beginning of the logs for the pod, SDKs will log warnings or errors when instrumentation fails at startup
 2. Check the logs also for any errors related to sending data to the collector
 3. Check the logs of the collector pod(s) for configuration or initialization errors, these will be logged right after the startup of the pod
-4. Check the collector logs also for errors related to sending data to Rancher Observability
+4. Check the collector logs also for errors related to sending data to SUSE Observability

 The error(s) in the logs usually give a good indication of the problem.
 We list the most common causes for Open Telemetry data not being available for some or all of your instrumented applications.
 If the problem is not listed here you can also look at the [language-specific SDK documentation](https://opentelemetry.io/docs/languages/) or the [collector documentation](https://opentelemetry.io/docs/collector/troubleshooting/) from Open Telemetry.